syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 ### Time label appearance

-You can customize the color for the labels which are mentioning the time, by setting [TimeLabelColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineLabelSettings~TimeLabelColor.html) property of `LabelSettings` in `TimelineViewSettings`.
+You can customize the color for the labels that mention the time by setting the [TimeLabelColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineLabelSettings~TimeLabelColor.html) property of `LabelSettings` in `TimelineViewSettings`.

 {% tabs %}
 {% highlight xaml %}